 If you’re the kind of person who likes to learn new skills, trail running also offers you the opportunity to learn how to plan a route on trails local and further afield, and how to navigate yourself around routes successfully.
 Trail running is a great excuse to travel to new hills and mountains all over your own country and throughout the world.
 It opens up a whole new world of opportunities.

-The cons of trail running
+Trail running vs road running: the cons of trail running

 It’s harder!
 This might actually be a plus-side for some, but if you’re not a fan of hills, mud and rocky, uneven ground underfoot, you might not appreciate having to slow down to run safely, nor love the effort this full-body workout demands as your body tries harder to keep balanced and stable over the lumpier terrain.
 It’s mentally more exhausting too, as you need to think about foot placement to avoid tripping or rolling an ankle.
 Oh, and both of those hazards are ever-present.
-(But at least you’re unlikely to get hit by a truck.)
+But at least you’re unlikely to get hit by a truck.

 Livestock can be an issue for some trail runners too – it’s always advisable to slow to a walk and not get in between cows and their calves.
 Some people find this scarier than others, and with good reason – people do get trampled.
 But don’t let this put you off, it’s very rare and you can usually avoid fields of cows, or slow to a walk so as not to alarm them.